twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 The `<Placeholder />` component is just a literal placeholder for now.
 It's a client component that renders nothing.

 If you squint at the data that's being rendered it looks just like a stack.

+{% card-stack /%}

 The top most item in the stack is the `RootLayout`, followed by the `PostsLayout`, and then finally the `EditPage`.

-\[ stack drawing \]

-When called, `renderToReadableStream` creates a stack-like data structure, runs all of the server components, and then serializes the output into a stream.
+That means when `renderToReadableStream` is called it's going to create a stack-like data structure, run all of the server components, and then serialize the output into a stream.
 It's important to know that `renderToReadableStream` only runs server components, it leaves client components untouched.

 If you could imagine the represented output of `renderToReadableStream` you might think of it as something like: